ollyjukes/titanx-utility/README.md

   - `/app/api/holders/Element280/progress/route.js`: Reports cache progress.
   - `/app/api/holders/Element280/validate-burned/route.js`: Validates burned NFTs.
   - Supporting utilities in `/app/api/utils.js` and contract ABIs in `/app/nft-contracts.js`.

 - **Data**:
-  - Total Minted: 16,883 NFTs.
+  - Total Minted: 16,883 NFTs. ( this will never changed and shoud be hardcoded)
-  - Total Live: 8,107 NFTs.
+  - Total Live: 8,107 NFTs.  ( this is the current niumber as of now.  maybe less the next time we check. can only go down to 0)
-  - Total Burned: 8,776 NFTs (via `Transfer` events to `0x0000...0000`).
+  - Total Burned: 8,776 NFTs (via `Transfer` events to `0x0000...0000`). ( this is the current number as of now.  maybe more the next time we check. can only go up to a max of Total Minted)
-  - Total Holders: 920 wallets.
+  - Total Holders: 920 wallets ( as of now)
 - **Dependencies**: `viem`, `alchemy-sdk`, `p-limit`, Next.js.
 - **Environment**: `DISABLE_ELEMENT280_REDIS=true`, `NEXT_PUBLIC_ALCHEMY_API_KEY` set in `.env.local`.

 ### Current Issues
 1. **Progress Endpoint Failure**:
-   - `/progress` returns `totalLiveHolders: 0`, `totalOwners: 0`, `phase: "Idle"`, despite POST reporting 920 holders.
+   - `/progress` returns `totalLiveHolders: 0`, `totalOwners: 0`, `phase: "Idle"`, despite POST reporting 920 holders. ( this needs to be debugged for the current state)
-   - Likely cause: `inMemoryStorage.inMemoryCacheState` is resetting due to server restarts (Next.js dev mode hot reload) or logic errors.
+   - Likely cause: `inMemoryStorage.inMemoryCacheState` is resetting due to server restarts (Next.js dev mode hot reload) or logic errors. - now been implemented with node-cache.
+The idea is to get all cacjhing working first with this.
+Then have the option to use Redis ( via env vars) or use the serverless env Vercel and Upstash.  ( this cache swicthing has been done for Element280,  we still need to do this for all other nft collections)
 2. **Slow `/validate-burned` Endpoint**:
    - Hangs or takes too long due to fetching ~8,776 `Transfer` events and calling `getNftTier` for each.
-   - No progress feedback, making debugging difficult.
+   - No progress feedback, making debugging difficult. lets keep on checking the performance;  we use the vercel free teir and Upstash free tier.
 3. **Shared In-Memory Cache**:
-   - `inMemoryStorage` is a global singleton, risking overwrites if multiple NFT collections are supported.
+   - `inMemoryStorage` is a global singleton, risking overwrites if multiple NFT collections are supported.  can't remember if this is still the case but each memory cache should use its own in memory storage ( or node-cache  file now I think)
 4. **Tier Distribution Failure**:
    - `tierDistribution` and `multiplierPool` return `[0,0,0,0,0,0]` and `0`, indicating failed contract calls (`getTotalNftsPerTiers`, `multiplierPool`).

 ### Intentions
-- **Fix Progress Endpoint**: Ensure `inMemoryCacheState` persists `totalOwners: 920` and `phase: "Completed"` after POST.
+- **Fix Progress Endpoint**: Ensure caching persists `totalOwners: 920` and `phase: "Completed"` after POST.
 - **Optimize `/validate-burned`**: Cache results, add progress logging, and batch `getNftTier` calls.
 - **Isolate Cache per Collection**: Modify `inMemoryStorage` to use a map keyed by contract address to support multiple collections without conflicts.
+Done already ?  maybe
-- **Improve Caching**: Replace `inMemoryStorage` with `node-cache` for robustness, TTL support, and eviction policies.
+- **Improve Caching**: Replace `inMemoryStorage` with `node-cache` for robustness, TTL support, and eviction policies. - DONE
 - **Fix Tier Distribution**: Debug and resolve failed `getTotalNftsPerTiers` and `multiplierPool` calls.
 - **Enhance Reliability**: Add error handling, retries, and logging for all blockchain interactions.